-Reddit has gone from an obscure network to one of the most influential sites in the world.
-It’s had its share of controversy and has made many marketers afraid to even think about using it as a place to do marketing.
-Whether it’s the fear of being banned or the fear of association; my goal with this blog post is to help marketers better understand what people on Reddit want.
+Reddit has morphed from an obscure hangout to one of the most influential sites in the world.
+It’s had its share of controversy, and many marketers are afraid to even think about using Reddit for marketing—some are afraid of being banned, others are afraid of being associated with the site at all.

 Here’s a quick run down on some of my thoughts on how Reddit can and should be used:

 According to recent reports, Reddit generates more desktop traffic than Facebook, Twitter, and Yelp: In 2018 Reddit was the third most visited website after YouTube and Google.
 Even though the numbers don’t include mobile visits, the fact that Reddit is generating this type of volume is a huge sign that marketers should be paying attention to the site.
 Reddit has always been one of my favorite sites personally, and I’ve considered it a marketing goldmine for years.
 A couple of years back I interviewed some of the best Reddit marketers in the world, experimented with Reddit aggressively and eventually wrote a book on what I learned about Reddit Marketing Today we’re going even deeper.